dekennedy/Sales-Analysis-Dashboard/README.md

 ---

 ## Description
-Sales Analysis, Business Requirements and Planning using Power BI and SQL
+Sales Analysis, Business Requirements and Planning using Power BI and SQL.

 In this project I work through a Data Analysis project using sample data avaiable from Adventure works.